Personality disorders in children are becoming a topic of discussion among the mental health community.

 However, many of the symptoms will differ in the way they are expressed and viewed in a child.
 Because of this factor, it can be hard to identify possible problems and developing symptoms of personality disorders in children.

 Relationships with Others

 Children with personality disorders tend to have difficulties having and maintaining healthy relationships with others.
 This can lead to the child feeling lonely and hopeless.
-Personality disorders in children can hinder their ability to have friends due to the presenting symptoms interfering with social activities.
+Personality disorders can hinder children’s ability to have friends due to the presenting symptoms interfering with social activities.

 Changes in Mood or Emotions

-Personality disorders in children and adolescents can distort their self-image or sense of self too.
+Personality disorders can distort children’s and adolescents’ self-image or sense of self too.
 Many children also express have physical symptoms, such as a headache or upset stomach.
-Other times, children may have strong emotional outbursts, which is described as an emotional dysregulation.
+Other times, children may have strong emotional outbursts, which is described as emotional dysregulation.

 Adolescent emotional outbursts can be easily misinterpreted by parents as acts of rebellion or defiance.
-Although many children have strong emotional reactions, these reactions tend to be more frequent and extreme when looking at personality disorders in children.
+Although many children have strong emotional reactions, these reactions tend to be more frequent and extreme when looking at early signs of personality disorders.